 Figure 4-5 illustrates the principle ESD protection scheme used for the MCP6V5X amplifiers.
 Each input is protected by a set of primary and secondary steering diodes in addition to series resistance.
 Furthermore, a set of anti-parallel diodes protect the input transistors from seeing a large differential voltage.
-This structure was chosen to protect the input transistors against many (but not all) ESD and Overvoltage conditions, while also minimizing the effects of additional input bias currents (IBias) resulting from the leakage current of the ESD devices.
-Note that this leakage current is temperature-dependent and will dominate at higher temperatures (see Figure 2-15).
+This structure was chosen to protect the input transistors against many (but not all) ESD and Overvoltage conditions, while also minimizing the effects of additional input bias currents (I{Bias}) resulting from the leakage current of the ESD devices.
+Note that this leakage current is temperature-dependent and dominates at higher temperatures (see Figure 2-15).

-FIGURE 4-5: Simplified Analog Input ESD Structures.
+FIGURE 4-5: Simplified Analog Input ESD Structures

-The input ESD diodes clamp the inputs when they try to go more than one diode drop below VSS.
-They also clamp any voltages well above VDD; their breakdown voltage is high enough to allow normal operation, but not low enough to protect against slow overvoltage (beyond VDD) events.
+The input ESD diodes clamp the inputs when they try to go more than one diode drop below V{SS}.
+They also clamp any voltages well above V{DD}.
+Their breakdown voltage is high enough to allow normal operation, but not low enough to protect against slow overvoltage (beyond V{DD}) events.
 Very fast ESD events (that meet the specification) are limited so that damage can largely be prevented.
-The internal ESD protection scheme is intended to protect the device during test, assembly and manufacturing process.
+The internal ESD protection scheme is intended to protect the device during the test, assembly and manufacturing process.
 Note that the internal protection is not intended to be used as clamping or limiting devices for sustained in-circuit operation.
 If such Overvoltage (i.e., exceeding the supply rails by more than 0.5V) and/or Overcurrent conditions (i.e., current flow at each input pin exceeding 5 mA) are expected as part of the application circuit, external protection devices may be needed.

 Figure 4-6 shows one approach of protecting the inputs against Overvoltage conditions with external diodes.
-The device marked as DExt may be small-signal silicon diodes, or Schottky diodes, for lower clamping voltages, or diode connected FETs for low leakage.
+The device marked as D{Ext} may be small-signal silicon diodes, or Schottky diodes, for lower clamping voltages, or diode connected FETs for low leakage.
 Depending on the application, the additional diode capacitance should be considered.

-FIGURE 4-6: Protecting the Analog Inputs Against High Voltages.
+FIGURE 4-6: Protecting the Analog Inputs Against High Voltages

-A current limit resistor ( $R{Limit}$ ) may be needed to prevent excessive current flow through the external diodes ( $D{Ext}$ ).
-If the amplifier inputs will be subjected to Overvoltage conditions as part of the application, an additional resistor ( $R{IN}$ ) in series with the vulnerable input pin (here $V{IN}$ +) may be needed to limit the Fault current to a safe level (e.g., 2 mA).
+A current limit resistor (R{Limit}) may be needed to prevent excessive current flow through the external diodes (D{Ext}).
+If the amplifier's input is subjected to Overvoltage conditions as part of the application, an additional resistor (R{IN}) in series with the vulnerable input pin (here V{IN} +) may be needed to limit the Fault current to a safe level (e.g., 2 mA).